Saturday, November 23, 2024

 Image courtesy of Heritage Auctions

-Heritage Auctions has had the honor of presenting a remarkable original cover from the 1930s issues of Le Petit Vingtième—the iconic “Le Sceptre d’Ottokar,” published on February 16, 1939, just months before the outbreak of World War II.
+Heritage Auctions sold this remarkable original cover from the 1930s issues of Le Petit Vingtième—the iconic “Le Sceptre d’Ottokar,” published on February 16, 1939, just months before the outbreak of World War II for $137,500.00

 This unique cover, originally drawn in ink and colored by Hergé in the same year, is one of only five covers rendered by the artist using direct colors and ink.